RobotecAI/o3de-genai-gems/docs/python.md

 ```

 The `ConversationNotificationBus` is used to send a message to the UI.
 The `OnFeatureResponse` method sends a response to the UI.
 This method needs three
-arguments: the conversation ID (usually passed as an argument), a string response, list of strings containing other information about the response.
+arguments: the conversation ID (usually passed as an argument), a string response, list of strings containing other information about the response (typically details).
 You can use the `ConversationNotificationBus` as follows:
 ```python
 from azlmbr.ai import ConversationNotificationBus from azlmbr.bus import bus